 We use operating income to evaluate segment profitability for the retail operating segments and to allocate resources.
-Operating income is defined as net income before interest expense-net, loss on extinguishment of debt, other (income) expense-net, income tax expense (benefit) and our share of equity method investments loss.
-Segment operating income excludes (i) legal settlements, (ii) severance costs associated with a reorganization, (iii) non-cash compensation amortization related to an option grant made to Mr. Friedman in October 2020, (iv) employer payroll tax expense related to an option exercise by Mr. Friedman, (v) asset impairments, (vi) professional fees related to the 2023 Notes and 2024 Notes transactions (refer to Note 9-Convertible Senior Notes), (vii) compensation settlements related to the Rollover Units and Profit Interest Units in the Waterworks subsidiary, and (viii) product recalls.
+Operating income is defined as net income (loss) before interest expense-net, loss on extinguishment of debt, other expense-net, income tax expense (benefit) and our share of equity method investments loss.
+Segment operating income excludes (i) legal settlements, (ii) severance costs associated with a reorganization, (iii) non-cash compensation amortization related to an option grant made to Mr. Friedman in October 2020, (iv) asset impairments, (v) product recalls, (vi) employer payroll tax expense related to an option exercise by Mr. Friedman, (vii) professional fees related to the 2023 Notes and 2024 Notes transactions (refer to Note 9-Convertible Senior Notes), (viii) compensation settlements related to the Rollover Units and Profit Interest Units in the Waterworks subsidiary and (ix) gain on sale of building and land.
 These items are excluded from segment operating income in order to provide better transparency of segment operating results.
 Accordingly, these items are not presented by segment because they are excluded from the segment profitability measure that the CODM and our senior leadership team review.